percona/everest-doc/docs/scaling.md

 # Scaling your database deployment

+Scaling in Percona Everest allows for easy adjustment of database capacity and performance to meet the changing demands.

 * Vertical scaling

     Vertical scaling is essential for addressing increased workloads or performance demands.
 You can scale up or scale down as per your requirements.